litecoin-project/gitian.sigs.ltc/README.md

 	./bin/gbuild --commit litecoin=v${VERSION} ../litecoin/contrib/gitian-descriptors/gitian-win32.yml
 	./bin/gsign --signer $SIGNER --release ${VERSION}-win32 --destination ../gitian.sigs.ltc/ ../litecoin/contrib/gitian-descriptors/gitian-win32.yml

- You may need to rename your new directory in gitian.sigs.ltc to match your username.
-Submit a Pull Request against this repo to submit your signatures.
+ It is customary to rename your directories in gitian.sigs.ltc to match your github username.
+Submit a Pull Request against this repo.
+If you are uncertain, please see previous commits for examples.